just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Representing-Images.rst

     </p>
     <p><b>How are audio files digitized?</b>
     <br/>
     What about audio files?
 How are they digitized and converted to bits?
-Watch the following <a href="https://www.youtube.com/watch?v=ALFXrlrnAcI" target="_blank">video</a> for a summary of how audio files are converted from <b>analog</b> to digital format.  <b>Analog</b> refers to data with values that change continuously, or smoothly, over time, like sound or music files.
+Watch the following <a href="https://www.youtube.com/watch?v=ALFXrlrnAcI" target="_blank">video</a> for a summary of how audio files are converted from <b><span class="hover vocab yui-wk-div" data-id='analog'>analog</span></b> to digital format.  <b><span class="hover vocab yui-wk-div" data-id='Analog'>Analog</span></b> refers to data with values that change continuously, or smoothly, over time, like sound or music files.
-    Analog data is converted to a digital forms, 0s and 1s in binary, using a sampling technique, which means measuring values of the analog signal at regular intervals (usually in time or space) called samples.
+    <span class="hover vocab yui-wk-div" data-id='Analog'>Analog</span> data is converted to a digital forms, 0s and 1s in binary, using a <span class="hover vocab yui-wk-div" data-id='sampling'>sampling</span> technique, which means measuring values of the <span class="hover vocab yui-wk-div" data-id='analog'>analog</span> signal at regular intervals (usually in time or space) called samples.
 The samples are measured to figure out the exact bits required to store each sample.
-The use of digital data to approximate real-world analog data is a great example of abstraction!
+The use of digital data to approximate real-world <span class="hover vocab yui-wk-div" data-id='analog'>analog</span> data is a great example of abstraction!
     <br/>
 .. youtube:: ALFXrlrnAcI
         :width: 650